nschhina/Traffix/README.md

 - [ ] replace assert statements with error and warning log **(Wesley)**

 ### Stage 5: User Interaction
-*Target Date: Friday, November 10th*
+*Target Date: Saturday, November 11th*
 - [ ] allow user to control speed of simulation **(Wesley)**
 - [ ] allow user to add cars, select destination, change road layout **(Wesley)**
 - [ ] allow user to make slight modifications to the algorithm (such as how quickly it responds to changes in the environment) **(Wesley)**